-Follow the procedures in this section to safely clean your computer.
+Follow the procedures in this section to safely clean your computer or tablet PC.

 WARNING!
-To prevent electric shock or damage to components, do not attempt to clean your computer while it is turned on:
+To prevent electric shock or damage to components, do not attempt to clean your computer or tablet PC while it is turned on:

-Turn off the computer.
+- Turn off the computer or tablet PC.

-Disconnect external power.
+- Disconnect external power.

-Disconnect all powered external devices.
+- Disconnect all powered external devices.

-CAUTION: To prevent damage to internal components, do not spray cleaning agents or liquids directly on any computer surface.
+CAUTION: Do not spray cleaning agents or liquids directly on any computer or tablet PC surface.
 Liquids dripped on the surface can permanently damage internal components.